-CBAM can be a powerful driver of global decarbonization and a safeguard against carbon leakage-but only if its implementing rules are strong.
-Robust PPA criteria and reliable energy tracking are crucial to meeting climate goals and ensuring fair competition.
-The European Commission's upcoming implementing acts on PPA rules will be decisive in determining CBAM's success.
+CBAM can be a powerful driver of global decarbonization and a safeguard against carbon leakage - but only if its implementing rules are strong.
+Ideal PPA criteria and reliable energy tracking are crucial to meeting climate goals and ensuring fair competition.
+The Ideal PPA model has benefits across key priorities of the Commission: